gopivalleru/UsedCarPriceAnalysis/README.md

 3. **Fuel Efficiency and Type**: With rising fuel prices, fuel-efficient and hybrid vehicles have seen a surge in popularity.
 Incorporating a greater variety of these vehicles could expand your dealership's appeal and customer base.

 4. **Drive Type Preferences**: The demand for drive types varies significantly by region.
 While front-wheel and rear-wheel drives offer affordability, all-wheel and four-wheel drives are preferable in areas with harsh weather conditions.
 Tailor your inventory to reflect regional preferences and conditions to optimize sales.

+5. **Pickup trucks**: There is lot of love for pickup trucks.
+So, add them to your inventory.

 ### Recommendations